ResistanceCalendar/resistance-calendar-frontend/README.md

 ### CSS

 Component-level styling uses Sass, SCSS, or CSS with [CSS Modules](https://github.com/css-modules/css-modules).
 Global styles are placed in `src/style`'s subdirectories, and component-level styles are placed in the component's folder.

+Note: the CSS Module property `camelCase` is enabled, meaning styling classes defined as, say, `.test-name` will be referenced inside of a component file as `stylesObj.testName`.
+This allows us to follow CSS naming conventions while avoiding bracket notation in Javascript.

 ## [Project License](#project-license)